chanzlee/Doctor-Lookup/README.md

 5. If there are no doctors matching the search parameters, response will tell the user that no doctors match the criteria.

 6. Allow users to search by location.

+7. Retrieve the list of specialities from the database before you query for a doctor, then return that list in a dropdown menu.

+8. Create a list of "related doctors" and display it.

+9. Allow users to browse to previous or next search result page.

 ## Setup/Installation Requirements